Jersey Airlines: Modest beginnings

-In 1952, Jersey Airlines entered the scheduled service market.
+The first flights began on March 9, 1949, and in April 1951, some routes became scheduled for the summer season.
+On 7 April 1952, Jersey Airlines entered the scheduled service market all year round.
 All scheduled services were marketed as Duchess Services.
-To aid the development of its scheduled route network, the airline concluded an "association" agreement with BEA.
+In that same year, British European Airways (BEA) took a 25% minority stake in Jersey Airlines and made it an "associate".
 This also resulted in BEA acquiring a 25% minority shareholding in Jersey Airlines in 1956 and entailed the transfer of BEA's Southampton—Guernsey and Southampton—Alderney routes.
 By winter 1956, Jersey Airlines' scheduled route network included Croydon, Bournemouth, Exeter, Manchester, and Southampton in England, Alderney, Guernsey and Jersey from the Channel Islands, as well as Cherbourg, Dinard, Nantes, Saint-Brieuc and Paris Orly in France and Bilbao in Spain.

+A true regional airline

 By May 1958, Jersey Airlines moved its main UK mainland operating base from Croydon to Gatwick.
-One of the airline's de Havilland Herons operated the first scheduled flight to arrive at the newly reconstructed airport.

-At the 1960 Farnborough Airshow, Jersey Airlines placed an order for four brand-new, 50-seat Handley Page Dart Herald 200 turboprop airliners, each of which was powered by two Rolls-Royce Dart 7 engines, for delivery the following year.
+One of the airline's de Havilland Herons operated the first scheduled flight to arrive at the newly rebuilt airport.
+On the occasion of the 1960 Farnborough Airshow, Jersey Airlines placed an order for four brand-new, 50-seat Handley Page HPR.7 Dart Herald 100/200 series 200 turboprop airliners for delivery the following year.
 When Mr M.L.
-Thomas, the airline's chairman and managing director, signed the contract later that year, the number of aircraft on firm order was increased to six series 200 Dart Heralds.
+Thomas, the airline's chairman and managing director, signed the contract later that year, the number of aircraft on firm order was increased to six aircraft.
 The first two were to be delivered in 1961, a further two in 1962 and the final two in 1963.
 Unforeseen design and production problems delayed the delivery of the first batch until summer 1962.
 To enable Jersey Airlines to introduce the Dart Herald into commercial service at the start of the 1962 summer timetable as planned, Handley Page supplied three interim aircraft - two smaller 44-seat Herald 100s as well as one 50-seat Herald 200.
 One of the two 100 series aircraft was the Herald's prototype/demonstrator while the other was the first production aircraft to be delivered to BEA.
 The first of Jersey Airlines' own aircraft sporting the airline's blue and gold livery including the civil air ensign on the tail was finally handed over to the airline in January 1963.
 Another three aircraft were delivered later the same year, resulting in most scheduled routes being served with the new turboprop type.
 Jersey Airlines marketed its new turboprops as Herald Class.
 (The older DC-3 and Heron piston airliners were marketed as Dakmaster Class and Duchess Class respectively.)
 The seasonal nature of Jersey Airlines' scheduled operation compelled it to charter Heralds to Lord Brothers, a contemporary package tour operator, as the summer season drew to a close.
 These planes flew British holidaymakers as far afield as Spain, Morocco, the Canary Islands as well as Athens and the Greek islands.